 Click on the questions below to display the answers.

-Parents should apply for preschool classes during the calendar year that their child turns two.
+Parents should apply for classes during the calendar year that their child turns two.
+For Childcare and School Age Care, parents can apply at any time.
 Here are some important things to remember when applying for classes

 The Wind & Tide Administration office is a wealth of resources for parents who want to learn more about Wind & Tide for their future preschooler.
 Contact our Administration office with any questions you may have.
 The Administration office can also provide you with access to an online parent video.
 On this video, we explain some of the exciting things your child will learn in the Wind & Tide program.
 We also encourage you to create a family account so that you can receive important updates regarding this event and other Wind & Tide parent events, directly by email.
 Because teacher placement may vary from year to year, we encourage families to wait until they have been offered a position in an upcoming class before arranging orientation visits to the specific preschool class.
 Families wishing to apply for childcare are encouraged to call the childcare location directly to arrange an orientation of the facility when their child is two years of age.